maikelmclauflin/ElementQuery/README.md

 ### Unit Processor

-Arguments for the unit handlers are denoted in the following list.

-context: the sensor instance object that is watching the element being resized.
+Arguments for the unit handlers are denoted in the following list, and the context is the sensor instance object that is watching the element being resized.

 1. val: the value calculated from the original query.
 This values is common for all units on that element for the same query.
 2. proc: the query handler that calculated the value of val.
 Useful for creating % based queries, such as the one shown below.
 3. el: the element that is being sensed by the sensor.